 Keys Ranch ToursEducation

-JTNPA funds the ranger-guided tours of the ranch, which include the colorful story of the 60 years Bill and Frances spent working together to make a life and raise their five children in this remote location.
-The ranch house, school house, store, and workshop still stand; the orchard has been replanted; and the grounds are full of the cars, trucks, mining equipment, and spare parts that are a part of the Desert Queen Ranch story.
+JTNPA funds the ranger-guided tours of the ranch, which include the colorful story of the 60 years Bill and his wife Frances spent working together to make a life and raise their five children in this remote location.
+The ranch house, schoolhouse, store, and workshop still stand; the orchard has been replanted; and the grounds are full of the cars, trucks, mining equipment, and spare parts that are a part of the Desert Queen Ranch story.